Tips for Getting PHP to Work With Go, Rust, and C++ Using Foreign Function Interface

 4. [GOLANG] execution time: 5.0730509757996 Result: 144

-We were surprised that the running time of CGO was a little less than PHP.
-This was due to calling-conventions that resulted from an unstable ABI.
-CGO was forced to carry out type conversion operations from Go-types to C (you can see in the h file that is obtained after building the GO dynamic library) types, and we had to copy the incoming and return values for C and GO compatibility.
+As expected, PHP showed the lowest result in the CPU loaded with calculations, but nevertheless, on the whole, it’s pretty fast for a million calls.
+A surprise might seem to be the running time of CGO, a little less than PHP.
+In essence, this happens due to calling-conventions because of unstable ABI.
+CGO is forced to carry out type conversion operations from Go-types to C (you can see in the ‘h’ file that is obtained after building the GO dynamic library) types, as well as the fact that you have to copy the incoming and return values for C and GO compatibility link.
+Rust and C ++ showed the best results as we had expected, since they have a stable ABI and the only layer between php and these languages is libffi.